benhowell/benhowell.github.com/_drafts/introducing-scripted-ui-with-nashorn-and-javafx.md

  * line 1, 2 and 3 are predefined includes for JavaFX saving us from importing and/or defining a lot of individual JavaFX classes.
 For a listing of all files included by these imports, please refer to the [Oracle documentation][3].

- * line 5 shows an alternative way to import whilst at the same time aliasing the imported class.
+ * line 5 shows the regular way to import and aliasing a class or package.

- * JavaFX CSS styling is very much CSS-like and works almost as you would expect.
-There are some inconsistancies with some attributes preprended with `fx-` whilst some others are not which can lead to a little guess work.
+ * JavaFX CSS styling works almost as you would expect.
+There are some inconsistencies with some attributes preprended with `fx-` whilst some others are not which can lead to a little guess work.
 [The full CSS reference documentation can be found here][4].
 <br/>
 <br/>